dotintent/react-native-ble-plx/README.md

 # react-native-ble-plx
 React Native Bluetooth Low Energry library using [RxBluetoothKit](https://github.com/Polidea/RxBluetoothKit) and [RxAndroidBle](https://github.com/Polidea/RxAndroidBle) as it's backend libraries.

+Example apps are available in [Google Play](https://play.google.com/store/apps/details?id=com.polidea.sniffator) and [App Store](https://itunes.apple.com/us/app/sniffator/id1147266354?ls=1&mt=8)!

 ## Configuration & installation for new project

 **iOS:**
 * Add `react-native-ble-plx` to a project as a dependency in `package.json` file.
   For example `"react-native-ble-plx": "Polidea/react-native-ble-plx"` will install latest version from Polidea's Github repository.
 * Make sure that you have [Carthage](https://github.com/Carthage/Carthage) installed on your system.
 * Execute `npm install` to fetch and install a library.
 * Open iOS project located in `./ios` folder.
 * Move `BleClient.xcodeproj` located in `.node_modules/react-native-ble-plx/ios`
   using drag & drop to `Libraries` folder in your project.
 * In general settings of a project add `libBleClient.a` to Linked Frameworks and Libraries.
 * In `Embedded Binaries` add manually frameworks located in `.node_modules/react-native-ble-plx/ios/BleClientManager/Carthage/Build/iOS`:
   * `BleClientManager.framework`
   * `RxBluetoothKit.framework`
   * `RxSwift.framework`